1 year ago

-Face coverings are now mandatory on public transport in Wales.
+Face coverings are mandatory on public transport in Wales.
 We've added face covering artwork to two of our buses to highlight the importance of wearing face coverings while travelling with us.
+It is also important to keep all windows open, and use only forward facing seats with no standing.

 What is a face covering?

 A face covering is used to cover your nose and mouth whilst allowing you to breathe comfortably.
-It doesn’t have to be a bespoke face mask – it can be a scarf or other small item of clothing, however, the Welsh Government recommend face coverings should have three-layers.
+It doesn’t have to be a bespoke face mask – it can be a scarf or other small item of clothing, however, the Welsh Government and the World Health Organisation recommend face coverings should have three-layers.

 Why do I need to cover my face?